nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 Communication through USB
 -------------------------

-You can change the communication channel from the default UART to nRF USB by using the :file:`overlay-via-usb.conf` overlay configuration file, adding the ``-DOVERLAY_CONFIG='overlay-via-usb.conf'`` flag to your build.
+You can change the communication channel from the default UART to nRF USB by using the :file:`prj_usb.conf` configuration file and adding the ``-DCONF_FILE='prj_usb.conf'`` flag to the build command.
 See :ref:`cmake_options` for instructions on how to add this flag to your build.
 For example, when building on the command line, you can do so as follows:

 .. code-block:: console

-   west build samples/zigbee/ncp -b nrf52840dk_nrf52840 -- -DOVERLAY_CONFIG='overlay-via-usb.conf'
+   west build samples/zigbee/ncp -b nrf52840dk_nrf52840 -- -DCONF_FILE='prj_usb.conf'

 The USB device VID and PID are configured by the sample's Kconfig file.